ad1tyaaa/100days/round-1.md

 So, that's the things I can think of right now.
 Maybe, I remember someting later.
 I'll update the repo then.
 That's it for now.
 I'm going to start doing a revision, firstly of Sorting Algorithms, from today.
 And, even though I did start rcursions, I'll start from recursions once again.
 This'll also end the backlog on my repo.

 That's it for now.

+> I have finished doing Sorting algorithm.
+All 3 of them.
+Binary Search is still left.
+I feel like I may just leave it. and focus on problem solving.